StarRocks/starrocks/docs/en/reference/System_variable.md

 ### wait_timeout

-Used to set the connection timeout for idle connections.
-When an idle connection does not interact with StarRocks for that length of time, StarRocks will actively disconnect the link.
-The default value is 8 hours, in seconds.
+The number of seconds the server waits for activity on a noninteractive connection before closing it.
+If a client does not interact with StarRocks for this length of time, StarRocks will actively close the connection.

+Unit: seconds.
+Default value: 28800 (8 hours).